apache/cordova-js/README.md

 - btest: creates a server so you can run the tests inside a browser.
 - clean: cleans out the `pkg` directory

+## Known Issues

+- On Mac OS 10.7.3, there were issues with the contextify module not being able to build properly when using node v0.6.10 and running `npm install`.
+Using node v0.6.6 works, though.

 # How It Works

 The `build/packager.js` tool is a node.js script that concatenates and